nawzaysfinah/nawzaysfinah/README.md

 👋 Hi, I'm syaz <br/>
 🔭 Currently working on Gimme Quotes, a telegram bot that takes in and sends you quotes on request <br/>
-🌱 I’m currently learning Python, JavaScript, p5, React. <br/>
+🌱 I’m currently working on The Odin Project.
+Also looking to learn Python, p5, React. <br/>

 <!--